Avaiga/taipy-getting-started/steps/explain_md/step_12_compare.md

 Cycles are useful to keep track of KPI over time.
 The goal of the code below is to compare the primary scenario of every cycle and their pipelines over time.

+To achieve this:
-To achieve this, a new dataframe has to be initialized.
+- a new dataframe has to be initialized.
 It will store the metrics for the `baseline` and `ml` pipeline.
-Then, a part will use a boolean to show or not the comparison and finally, a selector will change the displayed metrics of the graph.
+- Then, a part will use a boolean to show or not the comparison.
+- Finally, a selector will change the displayed metrics of the graph.

 ```python
 # Initial dataset for comparison